-The increase in emissions from UK official travel reflects a significant increase in the number of miles travelled – in the previous year there was less travel around the UK due to a particularly busy overseas tour schedule.
+The reduction in emissions from UK official travel reflects a reduction in the number of miles travelled – this year saw a particularly busy overseas schedule.

 Official travel outside the United Kingdom is undertaken at the request either of Her Majesty’s Government, or the Government(s) of The Queen’s other Realms.
 Emissions vary each year with changes in the tours programme.
-Emissions fell again this year, by 47%, as the tours were to countries closer to the UK; whereas in the previous year there was a long-haul trip to Australia and New Zealand, this year the tours were to Europe and the Middle East.
+Emissions increased sharply this year, by 286% due to a very busy schedule of overseas tours including four long-haul tours – to the Caribbean, Canada, the Far-East and Australia.
+In the previous year most travel was to countries closer to the UK.
+Scheduled, rather than chartered, aircraft were used on several occasions to help reduce emissions and costs.

 Year to 31 March